springtype-org/springtype/README.md

 Pre-beta-release TODO list:

+- Modules:
+  - webcomponent
+    - Refactor @WebComponent god-like implementation
+    - components in config -> "useComponent" or "using" or "import"?
+  - router
+    - Implement @Route(...) to register with ApplicationContext to route to web components without any @WebApp.
+Just activate the router when needed!
+  - di
+    - Don't show a warning for injections of primitive types of standard HTML types
+  - renderer
+    - Remove RenderUtils
+  - state
+    - Use ImmutableJS or just hook and deep clone the objects transmitted to reducer methods so that they never lead to bugs like in todo-mvc if not everything is cloned manually!
+  - test
+    - Fix mocha/chai based tests ("Set' only refers to a type, but is being used as a value here"?!)
+    - Split tests
+    - Write more tests
+    - @Test and @TestSuite to be working
+  - end-to-end-test
+    - @EndToEndTestSuite and @EndToEndTest want to be working
+    - Adapter for TestCafe
+    - Write end-2-end tests for web components

 - Write documentation for all modules (inline)
 - Write a developer guide like facebook did with react-create-app
 - Create beautiful next-gen SVG website using our own framework